 Where charitable funds have surplus monies not needed to fund immediate charitable activities, trustees may invest to generate additional income.
-However, they must do so in line with legislation and the relevant regulator's guidance.
+However, they must do so in line with legislation and the relevant regulator's guidance and having considered all aspects when making their decision.